google/perforce-utils/google_sso/README.md

 ![Create Firewall](create_firewall.png)

-You can give your rule any name (e.g. "helix-and-has").
-Select "All instances in the network" as targets, choose 0.0.0.0/0 as source IP ranges and specify TCP ports 1666,3000.
+You can give your rule any name (e.g. "helix").
+Select "All instances in the network" as targets, choose 0.0.0.0/0 as source IP ranges and specify TCP ports 1666.

+**Repeat the same process for the HAS port 3000.**

 Note: While this rule is fine for testing, consider restricting them to specific VMs by using target tags.